sogis/gretl-v1/openshift/README_BUILD.md

 GRETL Jenkins Pipeline Setup
 ============================
-Requirements and guide for build and deploy of GRETL platform.
+Requirements and guide for build and deploy of the GRETL platform.

 Plugins
 -------